Fedihosting-Foundation-Forks/fep/fep/ef61/fep-ef61.md

 ### Location hints

 When ActivityPub object containing a reference to another actor is being constructed, implementations SHOULD provide a list of gateways where specified actor object can be retrieved.
-This list MAY be provided using the `gateway` query parameter.
+This list MAY be provided using the `gateways` query parameter.
 Each gateway address MUST be URL-endcoded, and if multiple addresses are present they MUST be separated by commas.

 Example:

 ```
-ap://did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor?gateway=https%3A%2F%2Fserver1.example,https%3A%2F%2Fserver2.example
+ap://did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor?gateways=https%3A%2F%2Fserver1.example,https%3A%2F%2Fserver2.example
 ```

 This URL indicates that object can be retrieved from two gateways: